qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 #. top, slightly right
 #. bottom, slightly left.

-Placement priority can however be customized or set for an individual feature using a data defined list of prioritised positions.
+Placement priority can, however, be customized or set for an individual feature using a data defined list of prioritised positions.
 This also allows only certain placements to be used, so e.g. for coastal features you can prevent labels being placed over the land.